doomed51/doomed51/README.md

 I build trading tools primarily in Python.

 ### Active projects:
-- [analysis](https://github.com/doomed51/analysis): collection of scripts for a number of analyses: momentum, volatility mean reversion, seasonality, vix term structure monitoring
+- [analysis](https://github.com/doomed51/analysis): collection of scripts for a number of analyses & monitoring: momentum, volatility mean reversion, seasonality, futures termstructure
 - [saveHistoricalData](https://github.com/doomed51/saveHistoricalData): Data pipeline for ingestion, cleaning and, storage of timeseries data for equities and futures.

 ### About Me